What is Vishing and How To Protect Yourself?

 In this quick guide, we’ll explain what vishing is, how it works, and the steps you can take to protect yourself.
 So let’s jump right in!

-What is a Vishing attack?
+What is a Vishing?

 “Vishing” is a portmanteau, basically the combination of two terms — “voice” and “phishing.”
 It’s a type of fraud carried out over the phone via calls or voice message.